furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

       [true (create-profile user true)])
     [false {:errors {:username ["Cannot find a profile with given username."]}}]))
 ```
-Here is another function call to the `user` component from `profile` component.
+Here is another function call to the `user` component from the `profile` component.
-This is how the `user`s interface looks:
+This is how the `user`'s interface looks:
 ```clojure
 (ns clojure.realworld.user.interface
   (:require [clojure.realworld.user.core :as core]